lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-02-leftclinoidalmengioma.md

 <video src="https://lsainzvillalba.github.io/images/leftclinoidalmeningioma2.mov" width="380" height="500" controls autoplay></video>

 ### SURGICAL APPROACH:
-Fronto-orbital
+Fronto-orbital, Extended-pterional

 ### POSITIONING:
 <div style="text-align: justify"> A Mayfield head clamp was applied.
-The patient was placed in the latero-supine position
+The patient was placed in supine position
-  with the head tilted with the right side down.
+  with the head slightly tilted with towards the right.
 All pressure points were well-padded.
 The hair was clipped over the planned incision.
   Pre-prepping was done with chlorhexidine solution.
-The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs and motor evoked potentials were obtained.
-The patient underwent co-registration of the preoperative stereotactic MRI with his surface landmarks.
-The planned craniotomy was outlined right parasagittal slightly crossing the midline. </div>
+The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs, motor evoked potentials and, visual evoked potentials were obtained.
+The patient underwent co-registration of the preoperative stereotactic MRI with her surface landmarks. </div>

 ### OPERATIVE TECHNIQUE:
 <div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
-A S-shaped coronal incision following previous
-  surgical incision (for skin lesion) was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
-Periosteum was preserved and cut separately for later closure.</div>
+A fronto-pterional incision behind the hair linefollowing  was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
+Temporal muscle bilayer dissection-- Spare periostium for dura reconstruction -   .</div>

-<div style="text-align: justify"> Right parasagittal craniotomy was performed using an electric high speed drill.
+<div style="text-align: justify"> Left pterioral craniotomy was performed using an electric high speed drill - extending to superior orbital rim.
 The bone flap
   was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the midline sagital sinus.
   The dura was noted to be intact.
 The bone dust was irrigated and suctioned clean.
 A small C-shaped durotomy with base towards the midline was performed and the dura was lifted with tenting sutures. </div>